tristynferreiro/QP4ISAR/src/Simulator/README.md

 > When running any of the scripts within this folder, it is necessary to place the 'Normalise_limitDynamicRange_ISAR_dB.m' file (you can find it in the 'Support Functions/' folder) in the same directory.

 ## ISAR_Simulator.m
-This script is the final simple ISAR simulator version and has the following additional features:
+This script is the final ISAR simulator version and has the following additional features:

 1. Customizable Scatterer Amplitudes: In addition to x-y coordinates, you can now set scatterer amplitudes either manually or by utilizing a Gaussian-like distribution.
 2. Scatterer Configuration Display: The simulator plots the scatterer configuration.
-3. User-Friendly Command Line Interface (CLI): An easy-to-use CLI is provided, allowing the user to define the rotation and translation motion parameters.
-As well as whether user would like to configure the scatter amplitudes using the Guassian-like distribution.
+3. User-Friendly Command Line Interface (CLI): An easy-to-use CLI is provided, allowing the user to define the rotation and translation motion parameters of the object.
-4. RA and AF algorithm setup - these do not have to be used.
+4. Saves the simulated profiles to a .csv file.

 There are many other parameters that can be set by changing the code.
 The CLI was added with the idea of making repetitive testing simpler and is very simplistic in nature.